 For all Assurance levels except for PIV-I Hardware, Applicant proof of identity from an Antecedent In-Person Appearance may be submitted to a CA or RA by an Internal TA, provided a relationship exists between the Subscribing Organization and the Applicant sufficient for the Internal TA to uniquely identify the Individual identity proofed the be the same Individual as the Applicant (see Section 3.2.3.1.3).
 For Certificates asserting an Assurance Level of PIV-I Hardware, only LRAs and TAs may perform the in-person identification of Applicants.
 Identity proofing by other types of Registrars such as notaries is specifically prohibited.

-3.2.3.1.3 Antecedent In-Person Identity Proofing Process

-A simplified alternative in-person proofing process is possible when an Antecedent In-Person Appearance has occurred.

-Utilization of an Antecedent In-Person Appearance to meet the requirement for in-person identity proofing as defined below is limited to Affiliated Certificates.
+3.2.3.1.3 Antecedent In- Person Identity A simplified alternative in-person proofing process is possible when an Antecedent In-Person Appearance has occurred.
+Proofing Process Utilization of an Antecedent In-Person Appearance to meet the requirement for in-person identity proofing as defined below is limited to Affiliated Certificates.
 The use of Antecedent In-Person Appearance for Certificates asserting an Assurance Level of IGC PIV-I Hardware is prohibited.
 Only one use case is authorized for utilization of an Antecedent In-Person Appearance under this CPS, which is an Internal TA, where such Internal TA has access to identity data provided by the Applicant through an Antecedent In-Person Appearance.
 The Internal TA in this case is usually within the Subscribing Organization's HR department or a department head.
 The Subscribing Organization is required to have an established relationship with Applicant.
 The relationship must be sufficient enough to enable the authenticating TA to, with a high degree of certainty, verify that the Applicant is the same person that was identity proofed through the Antecedent In-Person Appearance.

-3.2.3.1.3.1 Collection of Identity Data from an Antecedent In-Person Appearance

-Internal TAs utilizing an Antecedent In-Person Appearance are required to:

-- ➤ Utilize a specialized ID Form designed for TAs to record identity information inclusive of information from an Antecedent In-Person Appearance (if applicable); - ➤ Record the nature of the ongoing relationship between the Subscribing Organization and the Applicant, i.e. "employee" or "contractor": - Record the date of the Antecedent In-Person Appearance; - ➤ Record the relationship between the Subscribing Organization and the Applicant; - > Sight the Applicant-provided I-9 form and copies of credentials provided; - ➤ Record the date the I-9 Form was signed by the Applicant as a declaration of identity; - Record the required identity credentials as defined in Section 3.2.3.1: - Record the data to be used by Applicant in response to authentication questions to establish a Subscriber account and complete the application process: - Date of Antecedent In-Person Appearance (usually date of hire): - o Applicant's date of birth; - o Applicant's last 4 digits of Social Security Number;
+3.2.3.1.3.1 Collection of Identity Data from an Antecedent In-Person Appearance Internal TAs utilizing an Antecedent In-Person Appearance are required to: Utilize a specialized ID Form designed for TAs to record identity information inclusive of information from an Antecedent In-Person Appearance (if applicable); Record the nature of the ongoing relationship between the Subscribing Organization and the Applicant, i.e. "employee" or "contractor"; Record the date of the Antecedent In-Person Appearance; Record the relationship between the Subscribing Organization and the Applicant; Sight the Applicant-provided I-9 form and copies of credentials provided; Record the required identity credentials as defined in Section 3.2.3.1; Record the data to be used by Applicant in response to authentication questions to establish a Subscriber account and complete the application process: Date of Antecedent In-Person Appearance (usually date of hire); Applicant's last 4 digits of Social Security Number;

 - Applicant's work email address (must be of the same domain as Subscribing Organization);

 - o Last name of Applicant's direct manager;

 - Applicant's previous employer;

 - Applicant's home street address; and

-- o Applicant's home phone number (or mobile telephone number if no home telephone number).
+- Applicant's home phone number (or mobile telephone number if no home telephone number).